ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Now we can get the network up and running.

 Start the server in a terminal in a new tab using avalanche-network-runner.
-Here's some more information on [avalanche-network-runner](https://docs.avax.network/subnets/network-runner), how to download it, and how to use it.
+Please check out [this link](https://docs.avax.network/subnets/network-runner) for more information on Avalanche Network Runner, how to download it, and how to use it.

 ```bash
 avalanche-network-runner server \